 But does anyone use Telegram outside of Russia?

 Telegram has seen its biggest growth in Russia, Central Asia and Iran, where it’s seen as the most secure option in the face of hacking, sanctions or a government crackdown.
-The app is officially banned in both China and Iran — but that hasn’t stopped a large proportion of Telegram’s users being based in these countries.

 It’s popular in the UK, but only with certain online communities.